explodinglabs/explodinglabs.github.io/_posts/airflow/2017-12-13-airflows-execute-context.markdown

 ![airflow](/assets/airflow.png)
 </div>

-I often forget the contents of the `context` dict, and it's not well documented.

-It can be found in `airflow/models.py`, in the `TaskInstance.get_template_context` method.
+Airflow's context dictionary can be found in the `get_template_context` method, in `airflow/models.py`.

 ```python
 return {